It’s Easy – Get prepared for an emergency

 Contrary to what many people believe, there is not a Civil Defence Army that will come to your aid.
 Emergency services will be heavily strained and won’t be able to respond to everyone.

 You could be on your own for at least three days, possibly more.
-Instead, the most immediate source of aid will be your community and the preparedness actions you took before an event.
+The most immediate source of aid will be your community and the preparedness actions you took before an event.

 The better prepared you are, the safer and more comfortable you, your family and your friends will be after a major event.